 What Do Flower Colors Mean?

 The meaning of flower colors is not perfectly well defined.
-The symbolism varies a little, but there are some consistencies you can use to match your flowers to a special person, mood, or a meaning you want to express in arrangements or beds:
+The symbolism varies a little, but there are some consistencies you can use to match your flowers to a special person, mood, or meaning you want to express in arrangements or beds:

 - Red: Red flowers, especially roses, are most often associated with romantic love and passion.
 They can also mean desire, strength, courage, and respect.